Skip to content

 nil))))

-The same pattern works for any subsystem with a dedicated op-type — :machine for state-machine activity, :event for the dispatch / drain stream, :sub/run and :sub/create for subscription work, :fx for effect handlers.
+The same pattern works for any subsystem with a dedicated op-type — :rf.machine for state-machine activity, :rf.event for the dispatch / drain stream, :rf.sub for subscription work, :rf.fx for effect handlers.
 New op-types are additive (per 009 §Open shape; new fields are additive); tools ignore op-types they don't understand.

 Subscribing to assembled epoch records

-register-epoch-cb! callbacks fire once per drain-settle, with the cascade's :sub-runs / :renders / :effects projections already computed.
+register-epoch-listener! callbacks fire once per dequeued event (one per epoch, per 002 §Drain versus event), with the cascade's :sub-runs / :renders / :effects projections already computed.
+A drain that settles several events back-to-back therefore fires the callback once per settled event, in dequeue order.
 Pair-shaped tools, post-mortem dashboards, and "what just happened?" probes typically consume this shape rather than re-folding the raw trace stream:

 ;; A pair-tool dashboard routing diagnostics off the assembled per-cascade record.

-;; - One callback per drain-settle (NOT per emitted trace event).
+;; - One callback per dequeued event / epoch (NOT per drain, NOT per emitted trace event).

 ;; - The record is fully shaped: :db-before, :db-after, :sub-runs, :renders, :effects.